cloudandbigdatalab/chameleon-cloud-tutorial-docker-2/README.md

 tutorial_worker_6   /bin/sh -c /etc/init.d/FAH ...
 Up
 ```

-we should see multiple worker containers running.

-If we run `docker ps` we can look at the `NAME` field and see that our containers our spread across the 3 hosts in our cluster.
+If we run `docker ps` we can look at the `NAMES` field and see that our containers our spread across the 3 hosts in our cluster.

 ```sh
 CONTAINER ID        IMAGE                        COMMAND                CREATED              STATUS              PORTS               NAMES